gabelula/utero/README.md

 ** NOT READY FOR ANY KIND OF COLLABORATION **

-Fork from SafeTag to work on content as code.
+Fork from [SafeTag](https://github.com/contentascode/safetag) to work on content as code for [Tactical Tech Collective](https://www.tacticaltechcollective.org).